Reduce, Reuse, Recycle

 - Municipal Collection Sites - Alphabetical listing by town of municipal collection sites for electronic waste and mercury-added products (MS Excel format) (pdf format)

-- Oil Recycling Program - When you change your oil, you may bring it to one of the location listed in the directory.
+- Used Motor Oil - When you change your oil, you may bring it to one of the location listed in the directory.